aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

-   Species recognition is necessary in sexually reproducing lineages for individuals to find compatible mates and produce viable offspring [@andersson1994; @groning2008].
+   Species recognition is necessary in sexually reproducing lineages for individuals to find compatible mates and produce viable offspring [@andersson1994;@groning2008].
 Conspicuous traits signaling species and sex identity increase the ease and speed of species recognition by reducing the effort, error, and time involved when searching for compatible mates and lessen the likelihood of mating with heterospecifics [@pfennig2012].
-Alternatively, traits used in species and mate recognition may also serve as signals of status to conspecifics and reduce costly conflicts over resources and mates [@west-eberhard1983].
-Accordingly, distinct traits facilitating species-specific recognition should be more likely to arise and be maintained when closely-related species are more sympatric, when the time to find a breeding mate is limited, when potential mates are not encountered often, and when competition for mates and resources is higher [@andersson1994].
+Traits used in species and mate recognition may also serve as signals of status to conspecifics and reduce costly conflicts over resources and mates [@west-eberhard1983].
+Accordingly, distinct traits facilitating species-specific recognition and signaling breeding status should be more likely to arise and be maintained under conditions that increase both the difficulty of finding a compatible mate and degree of resource competition among conspecifics and closely-related species.
+Conditions likely to favour traits signaling individuals' species and breeding status include high sympatry with many closely-related species, limited time to find a compatible breeding mates, and low rates of encounter with potential breeding mates [@andersson1994].

-   In birds, plumage colour is a highly conspicuous trait signaling species and (often) sex identity [@martin2015a; @bitton2016] .
+   In birds, plumage colour is a highly conspicuous trait signaling species and (often) sex identity [@martin2015a;@bitton2016].
-   Plumage sexual dichromatism, or the distinct set of differences in the appearance of male and female feather colours, is common in birds and usually attributed to different natural and sexual selection pressures on males and females [@martin1996; @burns1998; @badyaev2003; @dale2015; @dunn2015].
-Fundamentally, plumage sexual dichromatism results in a visibly perceivable trait useful for recognizing an individual's species, sex, and (sometimes) age (e.g., in species with sex-specific delayed plumage maturation, see [@hawkins2012]).
-Therefore, plumage sexual dichromatism reduces the time and effort necessary to identify a suitable mate [@hamilton1961; @saetre1992].
-Evidence in favor of this recognition hypothesis for sexual dichromatism includes a positive association of greater plumage sexual dichromatism with migratory behaviour and shorter breeding seasons [@badyaev2003].
-Specifically, bird species that migrate to and from their breeding territories and have large geographic ranges tend to have greater plumage sexual dichromatism than species that do not migrate and have limited breeding ranges [@friedman2009; @dale2015; @simpson2015a; @matysiokova2017].
-Additionally, bird species that reside on mainland continents and have larger breeding ranges often have greater plumage colour elaboration and sexual dichromatism than species living on islands with limited breeding ranges [@badyaev1998; @figuerola2000; @tobias2009; @roulin2010; @doutrelant2016; @kearns2020].
+   Plumage sexual dichromatism, or the distinct set of differences in the appearance of male and female feather colours, is common in birds and is usually attributed to different natural and sexual selection pressures on males and females [@martin1996;@burns1998;@badyaev2003;@dale2015;@dunn2015].
+Plumage sexual dichromatism results in a visibly perceivable trait useful for recognizing an individual's species, sex, and (sometimes) age (e.g., in species with sex-specific delayed plumage maturation, see @hawkins2012), reducing the time and effort necessary to identify a suitable mate [@hamilton1961;@saetre1992].
+Evidence in favour of this recognition hypothesis for sexual dichromatism includes a positive association of greater plumage sexual dichromatism with migratory behaviour and shorter breeding seasons [@badyaev2003].
+Avian species that migrate to and from their breeding territories, reside on mainland continents, and have large geographic ranges tend to have greater plumage sexual dichromatism and plumage colour elaboration than species that do not migrate, reside on islands, and have limited breeding ranges
+   [@friedman2009;@dale2015;@simpson2015a;@matysiokova2017;@badyaev1998;@figuerola2000;@tobias2009;@roulin2010;@doutrelant2016;@kearns2020].

-   Moreover, plumage sexual dichromatism likely plays a role in hybridization avoidance via reproductive character displacement to facilitate species and mate recognition.
-For example, in European _Ficedula_ flycatchers, female choice selects for divergent male plumage colouration across populations and species, leading to character displacement and reduced rates of interspecific hybridization [@alatalo1994; @saetre1997; @laaksonen2015].
+   Moreover, plumage sexual dichromatism likely plays a role in hybridization avoidance via reproductive character displacement to facilitate species and mate recognition, especially among closely-related species.
+For example, in European _Ficedula_ flycatchers, female choice selects for divergent male plumage colouration across populations and species, leading to character displacement and reduced rates of interspecific hybridization [@alatalo1994;@saetre1997;@laaksonen2015].
 More broadly and across taxa, greater plumage dichromatism is positively correlated with transitions from allopatry to parapatry and increases in geographic range overlaps among passerine sister species pairs [@cooney2017].
-Plumage sexual dichromatism has also been found to be positively associated with species richness among sister species pairs, and dichromatism mainly increases through changes in male plumage [@seddon2013], suggesting that female choice and male-male competition lead to concurrent changes in male plumage colour and speciation events.
+Greater plumage sexual dichromatism has also been found to be associated with greater species divergence and richness [@seddon2013;@cooney2019].
-   Further, plumage sexual dichromatism is positively associated with greater interspecific plumage colour evolution rate and divergence in _Tyrannida_ suboscines [@cooney2019].
-Therefore, plumage sexual dichromatism may be a selected trait for facilitating species and mate recognition when closely-related species have sympatric breeding ranges [@martin2010; @martin2015a].
+   Among passerine sister species pairs, more pronounced changes in male rather than female plumage colouration in sexually-dichromatic species suggest that female choice and male-male competition often lead to concurrent increases in sexual dichromatism and speciation events [@seddon2013].
+Therefore, plumage sexual dichromatism may be a selected trait for facilitating species and mate recognition when closely-related species have sympatric breeding ranges [@martin2010;@martin2015a].

    True thrushes (genus: _Turdus_) are an exceptionally diverse genus of passerine birds consisting of about ~86 species distributed across the globe (Fig. 1).
-Plumage sexual dimorphism and migratory behaviours vary substantially between species and sexual dichromatism has evolved multiple times in thrushes across the world [@clement2000; @nagy2019].
-   Interestingly, there have been several documented cases of hybridization in _Turdus_ thrushes, and there is a large hybrid zone between four _Turdus_ species (_T. atrogularis_, _T. eunomus_, _T. naumanni_, _T. ruficollis_) in north-central Asia [@mccarthy2006], indicating that some sympatric _Turdus_ species successfully interbreed.
-Therefore, the true thrushes are an ideal passerine clade for examining the species recognition hypothesis for plumage sexual dimorphism.
+The true thrushes are an ideal passerine clade for examining the species recognition hypothesis for plumage sexual dimorphism.
+Plumage sexual dimorphism and migratory behaviours vary substantially between species and sexual dichromatism has evolved multiple times in thrushes across the world [@clement2000;@nagy2019].
+Hybridization also occurs in some, but not all, _Turdus_ species.
+There is a large hybrid zone between four _Turdus_ species (_T. atrogularis_, _T. eunomus_, _T. naumanni_, _T. ruficollis_) in north-central Asia [@mccarthy2006], indicating that some sympatric _Turdus_ species successfully interbreed.

    Overall, ecological conditions that increase the time and degree of difficulty in finding a suitable conspecific mate should select for phenotypic traits that reliably signal species and sex identity.
-Taken together, across various bird lineages, greater plumage dichromatism is present in species that are i) migratory rather than nonmigratory, ii) have shorter breeding seasons, ii) live on mainlands rather than islands, iv) have larger breeding ranges (distributions), and v) breed in sympatry with more closely-related species suggests that circumstances where rapid species recognition is challenging strongly favour the evolution and maintenance of prominent plumage sexual dichromatism in birds.
-Here, we test these predictions of the species recognition hypothesis for sexually-dimorphic avian plumage.
-To this end, we evaluate the potential influences of breeding timing, spacing, and sympatry on plumage dichromatism in the _Turdus_ thrushes.
+Across various bird lineages, greater plumage dichromatism is present in species that are i) migratory rather than nonmigratory, ii) have shorter breeding seasons, iii) live on mainlands rather than islands, iv) have larger breeding ranges (distributions), and v) breed in sympatry with more closely-related species.
+These patterns suggest that circumstances where rapid species recognition is challenging strongly favour the evolution and maintenance of prominent plumage sexual dichromatism in birds.
+Here, we test these predictions of the species recognition hypothesis for sexually-dimorphic avian plumage by evaluating the potential influences of breeding timing, spacing, and sympatry on plumage dichromatism in the _Turdus_ thrushes.

 ![Breeding ranges of all recognized *Turdus* species from BirdLife International.
 Colors indicate the number of *Turdus* thrush species in sympatry with overlapping breeding ranges.
 Illustrations © HBW Alive/Lynx Edicions](Figures/01_turdus_species_worldmap_with_HBW.png){#fig:fig-01-turdus-ranges}

 ![Hypotheses and predictions for each model.
 Arrow colours indicate predicted correlation, positive (blue) and negative (red)](Figures/hypothesis-figure-mermaid.png){#fig:fig:02-hypotheses}